-Research Foundation policy is to return an employee who has sustained either industrial or nonindustrial disabling injuries to work as soon as his or her medical condition permits return without endangering his or her health or the safety of others.
+Research Foundation Return to Work policy is to return an employee who has sustained either industrial or nonindustrial disabling injuries back to work as soon as his or her medical condition permits return without endangering their health or the safety of others.
 The Research Foundation Return to Work Policy and its implementing procedures provide the structure to enable the Research Foundation to comply with existing federal and state regulations concerning employment of individuals with disabling injuries or illnesses and to reduce the costs associated with the Research Foundation Industrial and Non-Industrial leave programs.